jonathanhchiu/ElectrophysiologyAnimation/README.md

 Blender has two different methods of indexing vertices; we will regard them as global versus local indexing.
 Global vertices are indexed with respect to the entire 3D figure.
 For example, a regular cube has 8 global vertices, that can be indexed in some way.
 However, local vertices are indexed with respect to each face of that figure.
 For example, a cube has 6 faces, and each face has four local vertices.
 This means that a cube has (6 x 4) = 24 local vertices.
 In other words, a local vertex is associated with a specific face of a figure, so there can be multiple local vertices corresponding to a single global vertex (a cube has three local vertices to a single global vertex since each global vertex touches three faces).

 ### Why We Care:
 The voltage solution is created in terms of global vertices.
 However, the way we color vertices is with a Blender feature called "vertex color layer" that utilizes local vertices.
 Thus, we need to create a mapping from the local to global vertices.
 This mapping occurs in a predictable pattern: if we iterate through each "face" in "mesh.polygons" and each "global_vertex" in each "face.vertices", the order in which this is iterated corresponds exactly with the local vertices used by vertex color layers.
-This is how/why we create the "reducedMap" struct.

 ### Try It Out:
 We will provide testfiles, including the Blender model and voltage solution colormap very soon.
 Stay tuned!